 SEO (Search Engine Optimization) encompasses the technical and content-focused work that makes your website appear at the top of Google and other search engines.
+The foundation of this work is the solid infrastructure built in our web development services.
 In 2025, SEO is a combination of technical infrastructure, content quality, and user experience.

 1. Technical SEO Fundamentals

-Technical SEO ensures search engines can correctly crawl and index your site.
+Technical SEO ensures search engines can correctly crawl and index your site; understanding what an SEO-friendly website should look like starts right here.
 Without a solid foundation here, content work won't be effective enough.

 - HTTPS: All pages must be secured with an SSL certificate